MicroEJ/docs/SDK6UserGuide/appendix/veeTransitivity.rst

 .. warning::

-   It is important to note that a VEE Port allowing to resolve transitively its Libraries is required, so if your project uses:
+   It is important to note that a VEE Port supports transitivity only if it has been built with the SDK 6 with the version ``1.3.0`` minimum, so it does not work in the following cases:

-   - a VEE Port built with SDK 6 ``1.2.0`` or older
+   - VEE Port built with SDK 6 ``1.2.0`` or older
-   - a VEE Port built with SDK 5
+   - VEE Port built with SDK 5

-   it is highly recommended to update your VEE Port to SDK 6 ``1.3.0`` minimum as the feature will be enabled by default in the next SDK 6 major version.
+   It is highly recommended to update your VEE Port to SDK 6 ``1.3.0`` minimum as the feature will be enabled by default in the next SDK 6 major version.
    This limitation does not concern VEE Ports available locally :ref:`in a directory <sdk_6_select_veeport_local_directory>` or
    :ref:`as an archive <sdk_6_select_veeport_local_archive>`.